 This Policy establishes a process and procedures for the involuntary withdrawal of students who, for reasons pertaining to mental or physical health, engage in behavior that presents a direct threat of harm to the health or safety of others or pose an actual risk to their own safety.

 It is the policy of the University that educational and employment decisions that affect a student, faculty member, or staff member are based on relevant and appropriate factors and cannot be based on that individual’s protected status, whether the status is protected by law or by University policy.
-The policies and procedures that apply to alleged discrimination at the University are listed at the end of this University Policy.
+The procedures that apply to alleged discrimination, discriminatory harassment, and retaliation at the University are available on the Office of Civil Rights and Title IX website.

 Consistent with the requirements of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, the University shall operate its programs, activities, and services to ensure that no qualified individual with a disability shall be excluded from participation in, be denied benefits of, or be subjected to discrimination solely by reason of their disability.
 This regulation also sets forth procedures for complaints of discrimination based on disability.

-The University is committed to providing a respectful environment for all University community members and guests of the University.
-Unlawful discrimination and discriminatory harassment, including any form of Sexual Harassment or Interpersonal Violence, undermine the mission of the University and will not be tolerated.
-The University also strictly prohibits Retaliation against individuals for reporting Sexual Harassment or Interpersonal Violence or for cooperating in the University’s investigation of Sexual Harassment or Interpersonal Violence.
-This Policy provides the definitions of Sexual Harassment, Interpersonal Violence, and Retaliation, and sets forth expectations for creating and maintaining an environment free of Sexual Harassment and Interpersonal Violence.
-This Policy also describes the University’s processes for investigating and resolving Complaints of Sexual Harassment, Interpersonal Violence, and Retaliation that are outside the scope of Title IX Violations covered by the process described in University Policy 504, Title IX Grievance Policy.
+The University of North Carolina at Charlotte is committed to providing a respectful, safe, and inclusive environment for all University community members and guests of the University.
+Unlawful discrimination and discriminatory harassment, including any form of sexual misconduct or interpersonal violence, undermine the mission of the University and will not be tolerated.
+The University also strictly prohibits retaliation against individuals for reporting sexual misconduct or interpersonal violence or for cooperating in the University’s investigation of sexual misconduct or interpersonal violence.
+This Policy sets forth expectations for creating and maintaining an environment free of sexual misconduct and interpersonal violence.
+The procedures applicable to specific complaints of violations of this Policy, including but not limited to retaliation, are available on the Office of Civil Rights and Title IX website.

 Administrative staff are employed to conduct the affairs of the University.
 The use of administrative staff to provide support for private business or for personal correspondence is improper.